elastic/kibana/x-pack/test_serverless/README.md

 ```

 Steps to follow to run on QA environment:
 - Go to `CLOUD_HOST_NAME` and create a project.
 - Go to `CLOUD_HOST_NAME/account/keys` and create Cloud specific API Key.
 - We need the key from step 2 to obtain basic auth credentials for ES and Kibana.
-  Make a post request to the following endpoint.
+  Make a POST request to the following endpoint.
   ```
   POST CLOUD_HOST_NAME/api/v1/serverless/projects/<project-type>/<project-id>/_reset-internal-credentials
   Authorization: ApiKey <Cloud-API-key>